AriFordsham/GHCWiki/data-parallel/live-fusion.md

 ```

-To see how a `Skip` step might be used it may be worthwhile to look at the definition of the `filter` function:
+To see how a `Skip` step might be used it might be worthwhile to look at the definition of the `filter` function:

 ```wiki
 filterS :: (a -> Bool) -> Stream a -> Stream a